adriculous/adrianne.me/README.md

 ## 🧡 About This Site

-This site was created as a personal space on the indie web, blending cozy vibes, pastel colors, and hand-written content.
-It’s a quiet digital home away from the noise of social media, made with care and curiosity.
+This site was created as a personal link-in-bio space on the web, blending cozy vibes, autumn colors, and hand-written content.
+I may expand this into a full-blown site collective hub, but for now, just a link-in-bio page.
+Hope you enjoy exploring my (chaotic) creations!

 ---